puleos/object-hash/readme.markdown

 Generate hashes from objects and values in node and the browser.
 Uses node.js crypo module for hashing.
 Supports sha1, md5 and many others (depending on the platform).

-* Hash any values of any type
+* Hash values of any type.
 * Provides a hash table implementation.
 * Supports a keys only option for grouping like objects with different values.